SteveGilham/Gendarme/README.md

 * The obsolete `Gendarme.Rules.Portability.MonoCompatibilityReviewRule` is not implemented in this fork.
 * `DefineAZeroValueRule` does not trigger for non-int32 enums that have a suitably typed zero value.
 This rule should not also be doing the job of `EnumsShouldUseInt32Rule`
 * Due to IL changes `UseIsOperatorRule` has been tuned to avoid false positives at the cost of missing some failure cases
+* Due to IL changes `DoNotAssumeIntPtrSizeRule` will give false negatives for simple (and often implicit) casts of `IntPtr` to other integer types.
 * New rule categories
   * `AltCode.Rules.General` for general purpose rules
     * `JustifySuppressionRule` to check the `Justification` property on `SuppressMessage` attribute